BetonQuest/BetonQuest/docs/05-Reference.md

 In case you want to use a different type of conversation display for a specific conversation you can add `conversationIO: <type>` setting to the conversation file at the top of the YAML hierarchy, which is the same level as `quester` or `first` options).

 ### Advanced: Extends
 Conversation also supports the concept of inheritance.
-Any option can include the key `extends` with a comma delimited list of other options that will have their configuration merged.
-The extended options may themselves extend other options.
+Any option can include the key `extends` with a comma delimited list of other options of the same time.
+The first option that does not have any false conditions will have it's text, pointers and events merged with the extending option.
+The extended option may itself extend other options.
 Infinite loops are detected.

 ```YAML
 NPC_options: